 *I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 Please see Affiliate Disclaimer page for details.
 I will never, ever recommend a product I haven’t tried or wouldn’t buy for myself.

-If you’d like, and if you can, and oh please, you can make a donation to The Kraken Fund to help us keep The Kraken going and recover from Irma!
+If you’d like, and if you can, and oh please, make a donation to The Kraken Fund to help us keep Murph in baking supplies and pay for this website!